lucas-stel/docum_project/docs/source/notes_general/flowcharts.rst

     }

-To understand the code, we can divide it in three sections, and for that is possible to use a graph:
+To understand the code, we can divide it in three sections:

 .. figure:: images/flowchart_b.png
    :align: center

-   *Chart of a chart*
+   *A graph to explain other graph*

 For each instance is possible define format, rank, labes, etc.